Flushing & Locking Practices

 Paediatric:

-• Lock with least double the volume of the CVAD for paediatric patients (65).
-For >3FR catheters, consider 10-20mls when clinically appropriate (6).
+- Lock with at least double the volume of the CVAD for paediatric patients (67).
+For >3FR catheters, consider 10-20mL when clinically appropriate (6).

 Routine surveillance of occlusion rates and/or thrombolytic usage for treating intraluminal occlusions should be completed.
 An increase in occlusion rates or thrombolytic medication usage should be evaluated by compliance with the four practice principles:

-3. Pulsatile or start - stop technique and
+- Pulsatile or start - stop technique and locking under positive pressure

 LOCKING PRACTICES ACCORDING TO TYPE OF CVAD

-The following sections will discuss locking solutions according to the type of CVAD in the paediatric and adult patient populations.
+The following sections will discuss locking solutions according to the type of CVAD in the adult and paediatric patient populations.

 6.1 Summary of Evidence